Teacher librarians are trained teachers who have also undertaken an approved course of study in teacher librarianship.

 Teacher librarians also have comprehensive knowledge of how technology can be used to engage students and enhance their learning experiences.

 How to decide if you should be a teacher librarian

-If you're interested in helping others access information and are keen to stay up-to-date with the latest trends in information management, consider a career as a teacher librarian in NSW public schools.
+If you're interested in helping others access information and are keen to stay up-to-date with the latest trends in information management and information technology, consider a career as a teacher librarian in NSW public schools.
 If you are highly organised, extremely resourceful and can process large volumes of information, you could be a great teacher librarian.

 How to become a teacher librarian

 To become a teacher librarian in NSW public schools, you will need to complete approved courses in primary or secondary teaching and librarianship.